 Updates You Can Expect to See

-Over the next several weeks, we will gradually be adding an “Accessibility Widget” to every website.
+We have added an “Accessibility Widget” to every website.
 This widget provides options for your website visitor depending on the assistance they need.
 Here’s what it looks like:

 In addition to the widget, an “Accessibility” link will be added to the footer of your website that links to a Web Accessibility Statement (like this) explaining the efforts being made to make your site accessible to everyone.